 1. Buy lanterns that are already assembled.

-These thin paper products range in prices.
+These thin paper products range in price.
 You may be tempted to purchase the cheapest ones.
 Stop.
 Do not do it.
 You’ll deeply regret it and probably burn yourself.
 The cheap ones require you to assemble the burning mechanism in the lantern in advance.
-It’s time consuming and often will not stay in place.
-If you DO get it lit, sometimes the “on-fire” burning portion will fall out … while the lantern is in air.
+It’s time-consuming and often will not stay in place.
+If you DO get it lit, sometimes the “on-fire” burning portion will fall out … while the lantern is in the air.
 And that may land on you!
 So spend the extra money per lantern.

 2. Buy disposable lighters that are “wind resistant”.